atlantishealthcare/aws-serverless-retry/README.md

 - sendToTopicByStatusCode(statusCode, payload)

     Publishes payload to appropriate topic (success/failure/retry) based on statusCodes provided in configuration.
-If passed in StatusCode is not listed in configuration it is published to success topic by default.
+If passed in StatusCode is not listed in configuration it is published to failure topic by default.
 If topic does't exists it creates topic and then sends payload to that topic.

     Response: Promise aws-sdk standard publishTopic response with additional topicName property
     ```javascript